Full text of the Communique from the London Conference on Somalia at Lancaster House on 23 February 2012.

 - The London Conference on Somalia took place at Lancaster House on 23rd February 2012, attended by fifty-five delegations from Somalia and the international community.

 - We met at a key moment in Somalia’s history.
 Somalia is emerging from the worst humanitarian crisis in the world.
 African and Somali troops have pushed Al Shabaab out of Mogadishu and other areas.
 The transitional institutions come to an end in August 2012, and the people of Somalia want clarity on what will follow.
-The situation remains precarious, and in urgent need of support from the international community.
+The situation remains precarious and in urgent need of support from the international community.

 - Decisions on Somalia’s future rest with the Somali people.
 The Somali political leadership must be accountable to the people.
 The international community’s role is to facilitate Somalia’s progress and development: our strength is in unity and coordinated support to Somalia.
-We noted the importance of listening to and working with Somalis inside and outside Somalia, and welcomed their engagement in the run-up to this Conference.
+We noted the importance of listening to and working with Somalis inside and outside Somalia and welcomed their engagement in the run-up to this Conference.

 - The Conference focused on the underlying causes of instability, as well as the symptoms (famine, refugees, piracy, and terrorism).
-We, the international community, agreed: to inject new momentum into the political process; to strengthen AMISOM and help Somalia develop its own security forces; to help build stability at local level; and to step up action to tackle pirates and terrorists.
+We, the international community, agreed: to inject new momentum into the political process; to strengthen AMISOM and help Somalia develop its own security forces; to help build stability at a local level; and to step up action to tackle pirates and terrorists.

 - We agreed that the Transitional Federal Institutions’ mandate ends in August 2012.
 There must be no further extensions.
-We welcomed the agreements that chart the way towards more representative government: the Transitional Federal Charter, the Djibouti Agreement, the Kampala Accord, and the Roadmap.
-We welcomed the progress represented by the Garowe Principles, endorsed the priority of convening a Constituent Assembly, and emphasized that the Assembly must be representative of the views of the Somali people of all regions and constituencies, and that women must be part of the political process.
+We welcomed the agreements that chart the way towards a more representative government: the Transitional Federal Charter, the Djibouti Agreement, the Kampala Accord, and the Roadmap.
+We welcomed the progress represented by the Garowe Principles, endorsed the priority of convening a Constituent Assembly, and emphasized that the Assembly must be representative of the views of the Somali people of all regions and constituencies and that women must be part of the political process.
 In line with Garowe II, we agreed to incentivize progress and act against spoilers to the peace process, and that we would consider proposals in this regard before the Istanbul Conference in June.

 - The Conference recognized the need for the international community to support any dialogue that Somaliland and the TFG or its replacement may agree to establish in order to clarify their future relations.

 - We condemned terrorism and violent extremism, whether perpetrated by Somalis or foreigners.
 We called on all those willing to reject violence to join the Djibouti peace process.
-We agreed to develop a defectors’ programme to support those who leave armed groups.
+We agreed to develop a defectors’ program to support those who leave armed groups.

 - We emphasized the urgency of Somalia funding its own public services, and using its assets for the benefit of the people, as well as tackling corruption.
 We welcomed the progress that has been made in establishing a Joint Financial Management Board to increase transparency and accountability in the collection and efficient use of public revenues, as well as international development aid, and which will help strengthen Somali public financial management institutions.
 A declaration by the initial members of the JFMB is at Annex A.